Mailbox challenges / one time authentication codes

 Each challenge has three important values:

-challengeIdidentifies the challengesecretis kept by your app and submitted during verificationcodeis the one-time code you deliver to the user by email
+challengeIdidentifies the challengesecretis kept by your app and submitted during verificationcodeis the one-time code delivered to the user by email

 How it works